 Generally, large publishers with significant influence and reputation in market are able to pull off this trick.
 This allows them to have better control over the user data while keeping up with website monetization via different methods like programmatic advertising, ad block monetization, and paywall implementation.

 A walled garden can be a challenge for new and small businesses (publishers).
-If you don’t share your data, then nobody (other DSP’s, SSP’s and exchanges) will share their data with you.
+If you don’t share your data, then nobody (other demand side platforms, Supply Side Platforms, and ad exchanges) will share their data with you.